itswadesh/anne-docs2/docs/admin-manual.md

 ##### Company Name and Email

 - The official name of your business.
 If you don't have a registered business yet, specify your store name as the company name.
-- You can also add email of the company.
+- You can also add the email of the company.

 ![Image](./anne/store-profile2.png)

 ##### Company Address

-- You can fill your company address here with phone number.
+- You can fill in your company address here with your phone number.
-- You can also search your store location in search address field.
+- You can also search your store location in the search address field.

 ![Image](./anne/store-profile3.png)

 ##### Social Media Accounts

-You can provide your social media url of your store, so customer can easily visit your store and its products.You can link account as follows
+You can provide the social media URL of your store, so a customer can easily visit your store and its products.
+You can link the account as follows

 - Facebook
 - Instagram